Ammayi Kosam: Plot

 Venkat, Ravi, Balu and Venu are four unemployed youth who just pass their time by teasing women.
 Their parents keep scolding them for not being serious about their career and spoiling their name.
 A girl named Anjali moves into a neighboring house along with her family.
 After these four friends tried to tease her, instead of taking offense, she reciprocate the same with them.
 They later become good friends.

 Anjali recognizes that each of the four friends has a unique talent.
 Venkat writes good poetry, Ravi is a bike racer, Balu has exemplary culinary skills and Venu is skilled at mimicry.
 She encourages them to improve their skills in their respective fields.
 On her birthday, all of them present a gift to her, after stealing something from their homes to propose their love.
 She accepts all four proposals and promise each to marry them only if they return after becoming successful in their career.
 They work hard and settle in their careers.
 When they return, actually wanting to marry her, they realize that she is marrying someone else, an army man.
 They try to stop the marriage accusing her of cheating them.
 Anjali's father reveals their flashback about how he lost his son because of not guiding him properly.
 Anjali did not want to see anyone to meet the same fate as her brother and diverted their energies to excel in their careers, in the name of love.
 The story ends with the four friends realizing Anjali's greatness and performing her marriage with the army man.

 Cast

 Music

 Vandemataram Srinivas composed music for this film.
 This album has six songs.
 Sirivennela Seetarama Sastri, Samavedam Shanmukha Sarma, Bhuvana Chandra, Chandrabose penned the lyrics.
 S. P. Balasubrahmanyam, K. S. Chitra, Unni Krishnan, Swarnalatha, Sonu Nigam, Udit Narayan, Hariharan, Vandemataram sang the tracks.

+Reception

+Idlebrain wrote "First half of the film is full of fun and frolic.
+The second half tends to become little serious before ending up with a superb climax".
+Full Hyderabad wrote "The film is on the whole bearable, courtesy some fun-filled comedy and Prakash Raj's performance.
+Meena looks jaded and she ought to try out more powerful and original roles in the future.
+And she better reduce her girth.
+Prakash Raj, though stereotyped, is actually worth a watch".
+Andhra Today wrote "Although, the story may not sound new, power-packed scenes combined with forceful dialogue signify that the movie will make a niche for itself.
+To fit today's trend, the director attempts to make the screen-play an entertaining one, even though it may not look great".